agility/agilitycms-eleventy-starter-2020/README.md

 Each page uses the `layout.njk` template for the main html output.

-Then, based on the `page.templateFileName` property, we load a `.njk` template file dynamically.
+Then, based on the `agilitypage.templateFileName` property, we load a `.njk` template file dynamically.
 In this case we only have the `main-template.njk` file.

 In that template, we set the zoneName parameter and render the modules in the `MainContentZone` zone.